Asynchronous Processing

 }

-Once document is processed, Veryfi will send a notification to webhook configured under the Settings/Keys page.
+When a document is processed, Veryfi sends a notification to your webhook URL (configured in Settings/Keys).